awaisdevops/kubernetes/complete-Jenkins-CICD-pipeline-with-AWS-ECR/README.md

-# Complete Jenkins CI/CD Pipeline with AWS ECR Registry
+# End-to-End Jenkins CI/CD for AWS EKS with ECR Integration

 ---